robertgagnon726/ai-codegen/README.md

 ## Installation

-To install the AI Test Generation Tool globally, use npm:
+To install the AI Code Generation Tool, use npm:
 ```
 npm i -D aicodegen
 ```